What is business adaptability?

 - The COVID-19 pandemic of 2020

-With global business challenges occurring more often than we’d like, organizations must hone their business adaptability, learning to closely align with industry shifts to remain relevant.
-Doing so is necessary as businesses can't thrive in challenging environments if:
+With global business challenges occurring more often than we’d like, business adaptability must be tightly embedded within organizations, allowing them to align with industry shifts and remain relevant.
+Without adaptability in business:

 - Decision-making takes weeks instead of minutes